-Leading Treks in the Wallowas Since 1985
+Leading Treks in the Wallowas

-Since 1985, Wallowa Llamas has conducted guided tours of small groups into the state’s largest wilderness area, the Eagle Cap.
+Since 1985, Wallowa Llamas has conducted guided tours of small groups into the state’s largest wilderness area, the Eagle Caps.
 Here, at the southern edge of eastern Oregon’s spectacular Wallowa Mountains, amid towering peaks, glacier-sculpted valleys and sparkling mountain streams, our llamas carry the amenities, unburdening hikers to experience ease and luxury normally unavailable to back country travelers in such rugged environs.

 Raz Rasmussen and Steve Backstrom Hatch a Plan